-Whereas, The Department of Rhode Island, Sons of Union Veterans of the Civil War, has already dedicated a portion of U. S. Highway No. 6 as the "Grand Army Highway," and has had placed thereon suitable markers designating it as the "Grand Army Highway," be it
+Whereas, The Department of Rhode Island, Sous of Union Veterans of the Civil War, has already dedicated a portion of U.S. Highway No. 6 as the "Grand Army Highway," and has had placed thereon suitable markers designating it as the "Grand Army Highway," be it

-Resolved, That the Fifty-fifth Annual Encampment of the Commandery-in-Chief of the Sons of Union Veterans of the Civil War in session at Washington, D. C., September, 1936, most heartily approve and endorse the action taken by the Rhode Island Department, Sons of Union Veterans of the Civil War, and recommend and urge that this project be carried on, with particular emphasis on those Departments through which this Highway passes, namely, Massachusetts, Connecticut, New York, Pennsylvania, Ohio, Indiana, Illinois, Iowa, Highway extending from coast to coast, known as the "Grand Army great country of ours exists.
+Resolved, That the Fifty-fifth Annual Encampment of the Commandery-in-Chief of the Sons of Union Veterans of the Civil War in session at Washington, D. C., September, 1936, most heartily approve and endorse the action taken by the Rhode Island Department, Sons this project be carried on, with particular emphasis on those Departments through which this Highway passes, namely, Massachusetts, Nebraska and Colorado, that in time we may have a great National Highway," a memorial to our ancestors that will last as long as this

 A. Waller Lewis, Sr., Dept. Com. of R. I. Fred O. Arnold, Past Dept. Com.
 Frank S. Reavey, Past Dept. Com.

-Your Committee feel that this Encampment should give the Department of Rhode Island credit for having been first to establish and carry thus to a successful finish this fine and enduring memorial to our Fathers, the Grand Army of the Republic, and we urge all other Departments mentioned in this Resolution to take necessary steps at once in order that this project may be carried to a successful culmina-Your Committee moves concurrence. tion.
+Your Committee feel that this Encampment should give the Department of Rhode Island credit for having been first to establish and our Fathers, the Grand Army of the Republic and we urge all other Departments mentioned in this Resolution to take necessary steps at once in order that this project may be carried to a successful culmination.
+Your Committee moves concurrence.